Stephen Jackson: Activism and charity

-During his 7-game suspension to begin the 2007–08 NBA season, Jackson donated a significant portion of his time towards community service in the Oakland area, organizing several events geared mainly towards children.
-Additionally, during a game against the Toronto Raptors, Jackson paid tribute to forward Matt Barnes and his ailing mother whom he had left to support in her battle against cancer, by wearing the number 22 on his headband.
-Jackson also offered to miss his return from suspension if Barnes needed the support at home.
+During his seven-game suspension to begin the 2007–08 NBA season, Jackson donated significant time toward community service in the Oakland area, organizing several events geared toward children.
+Additionally, during a game against the Toronto Raptors, Jackson paid tribute to forward Matt Barnes and his cancer-stricken mother by inscribing Barnes' 22 on his headband.
+Jackson also offered to delay his return from suspension if Barnes needed the support at home.
 Throughout his tenure in Golden State, Jackson attended Bible study with teammates such as Kelenna Azubuike, Al Harrington, and Brandan Wright.
 Pairing up with Southwest Airlines, Jackson and the Warriors organization arranged an essay contest for elementary school students from his hometown of Port Arthur, which gave 10 third-graders the opportunity to meet Jackson and receive tickets to the following night's game.

-The NBA recognized Jackson for his ongoing charitable causes and presented him with the league's Community Assist Award for March 2008.
+The NBA recognized Jackson for his commitment to charity and presented him with the league's Community Assist Award for March 2008.
 During the month, he participated in a Silence the Violence rally, teamed up with Grammy Award-winner John Legend to raise funds for the Show Me Campaign, participated in a groundbreaking for a basketball court, and launched his own foundation.
 In conjunction with the Good Tidings Foundation, Jackson unveiled the Stephen Jackson Basketball Court at Omega Boys Club in San Francisco, California on April 11, 2008.
 Additionally, in honor of Jackson's continued commitment to the Bay Area community, San Francisco Mayor Gavin Newsom proclaimed Saturday, April 12, 2008 – the day after the unveiling – as Stephen Jackson Day.